-In the State of Georgia, contractor licensing is governed by State Licensing Board for Residential and General Contractors.
+In the State of Georgia, contractor licensing is governed by The Georgia State Construction Industry Licensing Board.
 Getting your Georgia contractor’s license is an involved process, but it’s worth it.
 That’s because a contractor license is necessary, and there can be serious consequences for contracting without a valid license.

 Of course, certain specialty trades or work costing less than $2,500 might not require licensure.
 But that doesn’t mean you should just assume you don’t need one.
 It’s a good idea to play it on the safe side when it comes to licensing.